-Could brain thickness point to stronger religious belief?December 26th, 2013 in Psychology & Psychiatry /
+Could brain thickness point to stronger religious belief?December 26, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay News) —Higher levels of self-professed spiritual belief appear to be reflected in increased thickness of a key brain area, a new study finds.

 Researchers at Columbia University in New York City found that the outer layer of the brain, known as the cortex, is thicker in some areas among people who place a lot of significance on religion.